Purification Before Fusion: Toward Mask-Free Speech Enhancement for Robust Audio-Visual Speech Recognition: Experiments

 \subsubsection{Noise robustness evaluation}

-To investigate the noise robustness of our model against prior competitive baselines, we perform comparative experiments across different acoustic conditions: clean audio and noisy settings with an SNR range of -5 to 15 dB.
-As shown in Table \ref{tab:baselines}, our proposed method outperforms these advanced noise-robust methods that require explicit noise-reduction masks (\textit{e.g.}, AV-RelScore \cite{HongKCR23}, which incorporates a reliability scoring module to suppress corrupted modal representations) by achieving a lower average WER.
-Particularly, as SNR level decreases, the performance gap between our method and these baselines widens.
+To examine the noise robustness of our model against prior competitive baselines, we perform comparative experiments across acoustic conditions: clean audio (SNR=$\infty$) and noisy settings with an SNR range of -5 to 15 dB.
+As shown in Table \ref{tab:baselines}, our proposed method outperforms these advanced noise-robust methods that require explicit noise-reduction masks (\textit{e.g.}, AV-RelScore \cite{HongKCR23}, which incorporates a scoring module to suppress unreliable representations) by achieving a lower average WER.
+Particularly, as SNR decreases, the performance gap between our method and these baselines widens.
 Moreover, our full model reduces WER by 1.7\% compared to the ablation variant without speech feature enhancement objectives.
-The results suggest that our method can effectively suppress noisy audio representations without relying on explicit noise mask generation.
+The results show the effectiveness of our method in suppressing noisy audio representations without relying on explicit noise mask generation.